-I LOVE TO SPEND TIME IN NATURE AND MOST CONTENT RECREATING IN ALMOST ANY FORMAT.
+I LOVE TO SPEND TIME IN NATURE AND AM MOST CONTENT RECREATING IN ALMOST ANY FORMAT.

 BEING AN ARTIST GIVES ME AMAZING FREEDOM AND “EXHILERATION”